 The main elements of Empathy Lab are simple, low-bias questions and short answers.
 By asking people about their Favorite Cereal or whether they watched the most recent Solar Eclipse, we start to get people talking about similar low-emotion topics.
 Behind these answers can be exciting stories, deep feelings, and truly boring accounts.
 Despite what is shared, the answers to these questions are your stories to be shared, built upon, or hidden from all.
 This is where Empathy Lab starts.

 PHASE 2 – Share Stories

 Here is where the elements of Empathy Lab need to come together.
 Stories need to be shared in order to start the creation of empathy.
 Mix one crazy story with one truly sad story, about cereal of course, and you’ve created a small bit of empathy between two people that like cereal.
-Bring many of these stories and the resulting empathy together and then talk about something a bit harder, like local politics, regional debt, or global warming.
+Bring many of these stories together with the resulting empathy created and then talk about something a bit harder, like local politics, regional debt, or global warming.
 The conversation could be less barbed and more understanding if you and that person agree on breakfast cereal, do you think?

 PHASE 3 – Repeat

 Repeat the process and continue sharing stories, building empathy, and finding ways to understand.

 Our goal is not to make conversations less uncomfortable.
 The Empathy Lab goal is to make conversations more human and understanding.